TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/007 +Create DbContext.md

 We have defined two `DbSets`.
 When the database is generated, it will result in a table per DbSet, so we get a Todos table and a Users table.

-We an interact with the DbSet in a similar way to how we used the Collection of the FileContext.
+We interact with the DbSet in a similar way to how we used the Collection of the FileContext.

-We interact with this DbSet to add, get, update, remove Todos from the database.
+We interact with this DbSet to add, get, update, remove Todos/Users from the database.

 The `OnConfiguring(...)` method is here used to specify the database to be used.
 This is done with the method `UseSqlite(...)`.
 This method is available because we added a NuGet package for SQLite.
 If we were using Postgres, we would have a different method here, probably `UsePostgres(..)`.